Lengnau, Aargau: Jewish history

 In accordance with the resolution of the Tagsatzung in 1678, Jews were allowed to settle in the communities of the Surb valley.
 After 1776, they were further restricted to living in only Endingen and Lengnau.
 This immigration slowly but steadily changed the appearance of the communities.
 The village of Endingen never built a Christian church, only a Jewish synagogue.
-The local Christians traveled to neighboring villages for church.
-The Jewish and Christian families are often under one roof.
+The local Christians traveled to neighboring villages to attend church.
+The Jewish and Christian families often lived under one roof.

 Beginning in 1603, the deceased Jews of the Surbtal communities were buried on a small Rhein river island, the so-called Judenäule ("Jew's island") which was leased by the Jewish community.
 As the island was repeatedly flooded and devastated, in 1750 the Surbtal Jews asked the Tagsatzung to establish a cemetery in the vicinity of their communities in the Surb valley.

 The Jewish population was fairly well tolerated (except for the Zwetschgenkrieg or "plum war" riots in 1802), self-managed and maintained its own school.

 However, the Jewish resident were only allowed to enter a few professions, such as trade.
 Houses were built with two separate entrances, one for Jews and one for Christians.
 They were under the high and low courts of the Baden bailiff and had to buy "protection and safety" letters from the authorities.
 It wasn't until 1876 that Jews were granted full equality in civil rights and allowed to travel.
 By 1920, most Jews had left the community.
 The members of the Jewish citizen's corporation were not included in the local citizen's corporation of Lengnau, but by a decree in 1879 they were formed into the local citizen's corporation of Neu-Lengnau.
 This was merged in 1983 with the local citizen's corporation of Lengnau and all common property was transferred into the merged citizen's corporation.
 In 1903 the Swiss Israelite retirement home of Lengnau opened.